By Ivan Meakins

 Thousands of copywriters use this simple strategy to generate hundreds of thousands of dollars every month!

-Ok, that wasn’t a great example, but you get the point.
-People generally look to other people for validation on the decisions they make.
+OK, that wasn’t a great example, but you get the point.
+People generally look to other people for validation of the decisions they make.
 The general feeling is:

 “If it’s good enough for thousands of other people, it’s probably good enough for me too.”